AceOfNitwits/PS-AnchorAPI/README.md

 ## Reporting functions 🐇

-✅ Get-AnchorMachineBackup (Get a backup)

-✅ Get a group

-✅ Get-AnchorGuest (Get a guest)

-   Provides an option to `-Expand` the object to include company_name and creator_name for human-friendly output.
+### General functions

 ✅ Get-AnchorActivityTypes (Get a list of activity types)

-✅ Get a machine

-✅ Get-AnchorMachineFseMap (Get a machine mapping)

-✅ Get-AnchorMachineStatus (Get a machine's status)

-✅ Get-AnchorPerson (Get a person)

-✅ Get-AnchorOrgRoot (Get a root)

-   This call requires both a company_id and a root_id.
-Not sure why you would want to use this over getting the root metadata, which only requires a root_id.

-✅ Get-AnchorOrgShare (Get a share)
+✅ Get-AnchorApiVersion (Version)

+### Activity functions

 ✅ Get-AnchorActivity (Get an activity record)

-✅ Get-AnchorOrg (Get an organization)
+### File and Folder functions

 ✅ Get-AnchorFileMetadata (Get file metadata)

+✅ Get-AnchorFolderMetadata (Get folder metadata)

+### Group functions

+✅ Get-AnchorGroup (Get a group)

+✅ Get-AnchorGroupMembers (List group members)

+   The API returns only the id's of member persons and groups.
+This function includes the `-Expand` option, to include group and person names in the results.

+### Guest functions

+✅ Get-AnchorGuest (Get a guest)

+   Provides an option to `-Expand` the object to include company_name and creator_name for human-friendly output.

 ✅ Get-AnchorGuestFileShares (Get files and folders shared with a guest)

    Returned object includes a `created(local_offset)` field that is a valid PowerShell DateTime object with the correct local offset.
 This is convenient not only because it displays in local time, but because it can be used in PowerShell DateTime commands without additional conversion from a string or worrying about the time zone.
    Optional `-Expand` parameter looks up the creator_name from the creator_id and adds it to the returned object.

+### Machine functions

+✅ Get-AnchorMachine (Get a machine)

+✅ Get-AnchorMachineBackup (Get a backup)

+✅ Get-AnchorMachineBackups (List backups)

+❗ Get-AnchorMachineFseFiles (List files on a file server enabled machine)

+   This API call seems to be non-functional.

+✅ Get-AnchorMachineFseMap (Get a machine mapping)

+✅ Get-AnchorMachineFseMaps (List mapped paths on a file server enabled machine)

+   Includes `-Expand` property

-✅ Get-AnchorFolderMetadata (Get folder metadata)
+✅ Get-AnchorMachineStatus (Get a machine's status)

+### Organization (Company) functions

-✅ Get-AnchorRootMetadata (Get root metadata)
+✅ Get-AnchorOrg (Get an organization)

-✅ Get-AnchorOrgUsage (Get usage for an organization)
+✅ Get-AnchorOrgActivity (List recent activity for an organization)

+   Automatically gets activity descriptions and returns them as part of the object for human-friendly output.

+   Provides option to set a `-RecordCountLimit`

 ✅ Get-AnchorOrgAuthSources (List an organization's authentication sources)